 In January 2016, we sold a Canadian wholly owned subsidiary to a company affiliated with Woodbridge for \$16 million.
 The subsidiary's assets consisted of accumulated losses that management did not expect to utilize against future taxable income prior to their expiry.
 As such, no tax benefit for the losses had been recognized in our consolidated financial statements.
 Under Canadian law, certain losses may only be transferred to related companies, such as those affiliated with Woodbridge.
 We recorded a gain of \$16 million within "Other operating gains, net" within the consolidated income statement.
 In connection with this transaction, our board of directors' Corporate Governance Committee obtained an independent fairness opinion.
 We utilized the independent fairness opinion to determine that the negotiated price between us and the purchaser was reasonable.
-After receiving the recommendation of the Corporate Governance Committee, the board of directors approved the transaction.
-Directors who were not considered independent because of their positions with Woodbridge refrained from deliberating and voting on the matter at both the committee and board meetings.
+After receiving the recommendation of the Corporate Governance Committee on the considered independent because of their positions with Woodbridge refrained from deliberating and voting on the matter at both the committee and board meetings.